 - Piha: The small seaside village of Pihai is nestled on the west coast of North Island, less than an hour from the city.
 Piha is a well-known destination to Kiwi surfers.
 The black-sand Piha Beach offers the region’s best surfing opportunities.
 You’ll also enjoy its beautiful rugged coastal scenery and Tasman Sea views.
 The village is also well-placed for hikers.
 You’ll love wandering through the subtropical native rainforest at Waitakere Ranges Regional Park.

 - Mangere: If you’ve got an early flight or are arriving late in Auckland, you may want to lay down your head in Mangere.
 The South Auckland suburb is one of the city’s biggest and is home to Auckland Airport.
-There’s a handful of historical sites worth checking out here, too.
+There are a handful of historical sites worth checking out here, too.
 Explore the Maori settlements on Mangere Mountain.
 You’ll also be entranced by the unique archeological discoveries at the Ōtuataua Stonefields.